earwig/benkurtovic.com/README.md

-This is a bit of a personal website of mine, showcasing my code work and linking to some other sites where I have relevant profiles.
+This is a personal website of mine, showcasing my code work and linking to some other sites where I have relevant profiles.

-All content on this site is released under the MIT License (see below), with the exception of content in _posts/, which is not to be reused without permission.
+All content on this site is released under the MIT License (see below), with the exception of content in `_posts/`, which is not to be reused without permission.

 LICENSE